apache/systemds/spark-mlcontext-programming-guide.md

 **Script from InputStream:**

-The SystemML jar file contains all the primary algorithm scripts.
+The SystemDS jar file contains all the primary algorithm scripts.
 We can read one of these scripts as an InputStream and use this to create a Script object.

 {% highlight scala %}